raspberrypilearning/comic-character/en/step_3.md

 --- /code ---

 **Test:** Click the **Run** button to see the changes you have made.
-+ You will see a text input area with the label "Superhero Name" displayed next to it.
++ You will see a text input area with the label "Superhero Name:" displayed next to it.

 --- /task ---